-In response to remote and hybrid work environments brought on by the COVID-19 pandemic, millions of professionals have implemented Microsoft Teams to help connect, collaborate, and easily share information with others, both internally and externally.
-Although the platform offers multiple benefits, most legal firms find that Microsoft Teams doesn’t meet all their requirements, especially around security and governance.
+The COVID-19 pandemic led to a rise in remote and hybrid work environments.
+As a result, millions of professionals implemented Microsoft Teams to help their teams connect, collaborate, and easily share information, both internally and externally.
+Although Microsoft Teams offers multiple benefits, the platform doesn’t meet all the requirements of legal firms, especially around security and governance.

-During the product briefing, “The Keys to Securing Microsoft Teams for Matter-Based Collaboration,” panelists discussed how implementing Intapp Workspaces and Intapp Walls can bridge this gap by providing stronger security and improve legal firms’ Microsoft Teams investment.
+During the product briefing, “The Keys to Securing Microsoft Teams for Matter-Based Collaboration,” panelists discussed how implementing Intapp Workspaces and Intapp Walls can bridge this gap.
+The solutions integrate with Microsoft 365 to provide stronger security and improve legal firms’ Microsoft Teams investment.

-Unfortunately for legal firms, Microsoft Teams doesn’t offer out-of-the-box governance and automation, nor ethical walls, DMS, and PMS integrations.
-The platform also lets all users create teams and add external members, which can lead to serious security and governance problems.
+One drawback of Microsoft Teams is that it doesn’t offer out-of-the-box governance and automation, nor ethical walls, DMS, and PMS integrations.
+The platform also lets all users create teams and add external members.
+This can lead to serious security and governance problems.

 “If lots of people are creating teams, you have no visibility into what those teams are about or who’s got access to the information in those teams,” Wilson explained.
 “You don’t know whether people are sharing information they shouldn’t be sharing, or whether there are documents living outside your systems of record.”